DevOcho/d8-chat/README.md

 and run a non-destructive initialization script.
 It will create tables and the initial admin user only if they don't already exist.
 It is safe to stop and start the application without losing data.

+The initialization script creates a default `admin` user.
+The password will be printed in the Docker logs the very first time you start the application.
+You can view the logs by running: `docker logs <container_name_or_id>` (e.g., `docker logs d8-chat-app-1`).

 ### 4. Accessing the Services